FredKSchott/pika-pack/README.md

 Authoring JavaScript in 2013 was simple: Write JavaScript and hit `npm publish`.

 6 years later and things are more complicated: Modern JavaScript (and TypeScript, and Flow, and Reason, and...) no longer runs everywhere.
-To get around this, the best libraries ship legacy code for Node.js alongside modern code for web bundlers, type definitions for TypeScript/VSCode users, bundled code for UNPKG, and more.
+To get around this, libraries ship legacy code for Node.js alongside modern code for web bundlers, type definitions for TypeScript/VSCode users, bundled code for UNPKG/CDNs, and more.

 Of course it's up to you as the package author to figure all of this out on your own.